 8 – Conserve water and energy

 This one is obvious, and we should all already do this at home to be more sustainable every day!

 But when you are abroad, it is especially important to do so because some areas suffer from water shortages and may experience electricity cuts.

 You don’t want to have a negative impact when you are traveling somewhere.
 You should respect the country, its locals, and its environment.

-Don’t forget to turn off the lights when you leave your hotel or Airbnb.
+Don’t forget to turn off the lights when you leave your hotel or Airbnb to save energy.
 Don’t take long showers and do everything you can to save water.

 Many people don’t seem to care since they paid for their stay.
 But those actions don’t take a lot of effort, and they make a big difference.